elbongurk/aalib/README.md

 # aalib

-Use aalib from within Ruby.
-Like the awesome [aalib-ruby](http://aalib-ruby.rubyforge.org) but doesn't require you to have aalib installed as lib.
+Ruby wrapper for aalib.
+Like the awesome [aalib-ruby](http://aalib-ruby.rubyforge.org) but doesn't require you to have aalib installed as a lib.

 ## Installation